iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 fragment name.

-The DID Document will be pre-populated with a single verification method derived from the provided `KeyPair`, with an attached authentication relationship.
-This method will have the DID URL fragment `#authentication` by default and can be easily retrieved with `Document::authentication`.
+The DID Document will be pre-populated with a single verification method derived from the provided `KeyPair` embedded as a capability invocation verification relationship.
+This method will have the DID URL fragment `#sign-0` by default and can be easily retrieved with `Document::defaultSigningMethod`.

-NOTE: the generated document is unsigned, see `Document::sign`.
+NOTE: the generated document is unsigned, see `Document::signSelf`.

 Arguments:

 * keypair: the initial verification method is derived from the public key with this keypair.
 * network: Tangle network to use for the DID, default `Network::mainnet`.
-* fragment: name of the initial verification method, default "authentication".
+* fragment: name of the initial verification method, default "sign-0".

 | Param | Type |